Southwestern Border Sheriffs' Coalition

 Southwestern Border Sheriffs’ Coalition was organized to assist Sheriffs, who are empowered by their state constitutions, from Texas, New Mexico, Arizona, and California, whose counties are situated within 25 miles of the international boundary between the United States of America and the Republic of Mexico, with the protection of lives, property and the rights of the citizens and inhabitants, maintain order and public safety in the United States along the Republic of Mexico boundary, enforce laws impartially, and provide police services in partnership with other law enforcement agencies, organizations, and community partners.
 In so doing, the individual States and the Nation are better served by this collaboration.

 Texas Border Sheriffs' Coalition

-Texas Border Sheriff's Coalition, organized May 4, 2005, and is represented by the Chief Law Enforcement Officer of each respective County.
-Texas Sheriff's, empowered by the state constitution, are committed, from a nation security perspective, to protect lives, property, and the rights of the people, maintain order and security in the United States along the Republic of Mexico Border, enforce the law impartially, and provide police service in partnership with other law enforcement agencies and community partners.
+The Texas Border Sheriff's Coalition organized May 4, 2005, and is represented by the Chief Law Enforcement Officer of each respective County.
+Texas Sheriff's, empowered by the state constitution, are committed, from a national security perspective, to protect lives, property, and the rights of the people, maintain order and security in the United States along the Republic of Mexico Border, enforce the law impartially, and provide police service in partnership with other law enforcement agencies and community partners.